Messi v Ronaldo in Champions League group stage, Man Utd to face PSG - France 24

 Geneva (AFP)

-Lionel Messi and Cristiano Ronaldo will come up against each other in this season's Champions League after Barcelona and Juventus were placed in the same group in Thursday's draw.
+Lionel Messi and Cristiano Ronaldo will meet in a mouthwatering clash in this season's Champions League after Barcelona and Juventus were placed in the same group in Thursday's draw.

-The two heavyweights were drawn in Group G along with Dynamo Kiev of Ukraine, with the fourth team still to be determined.

 Messi and Ronaldo will resume the rivalry they developed when the Portuguese superstar was at Real Madrid.
 Between them they have won 11 of the last 12 Ballons d'Or.